Qicoco97/UofG-RTEP-BabyMonitor/src/core/README.md

 ## Interaction with Other Modules

 ### interfaces/
-- Defines standard interfaces such as IComponent, IAlarmSystem, ISensorManager.
+- Defines standard interfaces such as `IComponent`, `IAlarmSystem`, `ISensorManager`.
 The Core module manages cross-layer dependencies through these interfaces

 ### managers/
-- For example, AlarmSystem implements the IAlarmSystem interface.
+- For example, AlarmSystem implements the `IAlarmSystem` interface.
 Registered as an injectable service through Core's container, responsible for DDS communication and alarm logic

 ### ui/
-- MainWindow uses setAlarmSystem() to receive injected alarm services.
+- MainWindow uses `setAlarmSystem()` to receive injected alarm services.
 Achieves complete decoupling between UI and business logic

 ### utils/
-- Integrates ErrorHandler to implement unified error handling for startup and runtime.
+- Integrates `ErrorHandler` to implement unified error handling for startup and runtime.
 Centralized system log management for debugging and maintenance